REAL ID and Deferred Action for Childhood Arrivals (DACA)

 According to TSA:

-Plan ahead and act soon!
-If you’re planning to apply for a REAL ID license or photo ID in a state that issues them to residents with DACA, do not wait until the last weeks before the October deadline — it may take some time to book an appointment to apply for a REAL ID license at your local department of motor vehicles.
+Plan ahead!
+If you’re planning to apply for a REAL ID license or photo ID in a state that issues them to residents with DACA, do not wait until the last weeks before the May 2025 deadline — it may take some time to book an appointment to apply for a REAL ID license at your local department of motor vehicles.